BrunoASMauricio/ProjectBase/README.md

 Ordered by priority

 ### General
+- [ ] Provide "code only" view into a project
+  - [ ] Just like build folder is separate, use links to generate a view that only contains headers and source code
 - [X] Add abstraction similar to menu, but for multiple choice stuff (i.e. executable/test/project/single repo to manage operations)
 - [X] Add "There have been errors, please check the logs at PATH" message for logged exceptions
 - [ ] Find a way to identify repositories without using URLs (different URLs can point to the same repo)